postmodern/dotfiles/README.md

     Alt+Escape             Kill
     Alt+F11                Fullscreen

-    Shift+Alt+Left         Move Window to the left
+    Shift+Alt+Left         Move Window to the Left
     Shift+Alt+Right        Move Window to the Right
     Shift+Alt+Up           Move Window to the Top
     Shift+Alt+Down         Move Window to the Bottom

-    Shift+Alt+Enter        Move Window to the Center
+    Shift+Alt+Home         Move Window to the Top Left Corner Shift+Alt+PageUp       Move Window to the Top Right Corner Shift+Alt+5            Move Window to the Center
+    Shift+Alt+End          Move Window to the Bottom Left Corner Shift+Alt+PageDown     Move Window to the Bottom Right Corner

     Control+Alt+Enter      Opens the Run Dialogue
     Control+Alt+j          Spawns a JavaScript HUD